stephen-eades/Machine-learning-exercises/README.md

 # Machine-learning-exercises
 A collection of data science exercises demonstrating machine learning techniques.
+GitHub sometimes has trouble rendering .ipynb files.
+If you're having trouble viewing, just copy the entire Github link for that .ipynb and paste it at: "https://nbviewer.jupyter.org/"

 ## Topics
 * Data Scraping